vfalies/EnvDev/README.md

 ## Configuration

-You can modify `.env` file to manage applications and tools.
+You can create `.env` file to manage applications and tools.
+An example is available with `.env.dist` file.

 The following versions, paths and ports can be configured :

 | Description | Variable name | Possible values | Default |